7 Boulevard Poissonnire,

 After 1970 the policy was Western movies and during the period of the “spaghetti western”, the movie “Le Bon la Brue et le Truand” ran for more than a year.

 But the Gaumont France chain decided to multiplex the Richelieu close to the Gaumont and as a single screen cinema, it closed in 1977 and was converted to a fast food restaurant.
 In 2004 it is a shoe store.
+By 2018 it is a Marks & Spencer food store.
 The “G” from the Gaumont remains on the facade.

 Just login to your account and subscribe to this theater